White Chocolate Vegan Butter

 This White Chocolate Vegan Butter is enhanced with sweet, white chocolate undertones.
 Spread this Vegan Butter on chocolate muffins, crusty toast or feature it in a white chocolate tart crust.
 A white chocolate danish dough with dark chocolate in the center could be particularly interesting.

 Vegan Butter is designed to mimic real butter and perform optimally in vegan baking applications.
 Like real butter, Vegan Butter is more solid than tub margarine and not as spreadable.
-If your goal is to have a conveniently softer, spreadable Vegan Butter, swap out 1 Tablespoon of the cocoa butter with 1 additional Tablespoon canola, safflower or sunflower oil.
+If your goal is to have a conveniently softer, spreadable Vegan Butter, swap out 1 Tablespoon of the cocoa butter with 1 additional Tablespoon canola, light olive oil or rice bran oil.

 Learn more about the food science behind Vegan Butter.